Audrey Amiss: Art

 Audrey Amiss formally trained as an artist, studying at the Royal Academy between 1954 and 1958.
-While she did not complete her art training due to mental ill health, Amiss continued to create art throughout her life.
+While she did not complete her art training due to mental illness, Amiss continued to create art throughout her life.

 Amiss' art "allows a bewildering glimpse into the life of a woman wholly preoccupied with artmaking, collecting, and recording."
 Amiss was prolific in her artistic output, and is known to have created hundreds of sketches, paintings and other artworks over the course of her life.
 Much of this work was not seen publicly; while Amiss entered her work for submission in exhibitions and prizes or showed work at open exhibitions, she often expressed frustration at the formal art scene and her lack of recognition as an artist.
 On having an artwork rejected by an art society, Amiss wrote to her sister: 'I was once in the tradition of social realism, also called the kitchen sink school of painting.
 But I am now avant-garde and misunderstood.'

 Amiss described her work as "a visual diary", and her drawings and paintings took their subject matter from the world around her, including still life, landscapes, local scenes, portraits, figures and objects.
 Amiss also meticulously recorded and itemised details of her daily life in a series of journals, log books, account books, record books, photo albums and scrapbooks.
 Each of these series of volumes was used for a defined purpose, from recording summaries of letters sent (record books), money spent and received (account books), log books (diary-type daily entries), and scrapbooks and photo albums (food eaten, junk mail and collected ephemera).

 Amiss' artwork is thematically rooted in the real world, with works taking their subject matter from her surroundings, including people, street scenes, objects, landscapes, and nature.
 She described herself as 'an artist, recording all my life the things I see around me'.
 The style of Amiss' art varies, with earlier works favouring more naturalistic renditions and use of oil, gouache, and pastels, whereas later works are more abstract and gestural, and tend to use pencil or pen, as well as block colour compositions in paint.
 Earlier portfolio works show Amiss experimenting with texture and architecture studies, different styles and techniques, and print-making.

 Amiss' later sketches and paintings are characterised by their hasty composition, with numerous sketches composed in quick succession (for example, entire volumes from a day at London Zoo, observing traffic in Oxford Circus, or from a single life drawing class).
 Amiss dated and annotated virtually all of her drawings with their subject matter and date.

 Amiss also created compositional works using found material such as junk mail, food packaging and newspaper cuttings, which were pasted into scrapbooks.